promised-ai/redpoll-website/content/blog/safe-ai.md

 that it knows what it knows and can tell you when it does not.
 It can tell you under what conditions it is likely to succeed, and under what conditions it is likely to fail.
-Furthermore, it can tell you when things look weird (anomalies or data entry errors), and identify and characterized overarching world-level changes that affect its performance and understanding of the world.
+Furthermore, it can tell you when things look weird (anomalies or data entry errors), and identify and characterize overarching world-level changes that affect its performance and understanding of the world.

 In addition to increasing the robustness of an AI, a number of other safety